 - Discuss effective management of employee dismissals.

 - Identify the requirements of a sound compensation system, including regular compensation, incentive rewards, and benefit packages.

-- Explain the basic factors in determining pay rates.
+- Explain the basic factors used in determining pay structures and rates.

 - Explain in detail how to establish pay rates.

 - Discuss current trends in compensation.